gameinn1/HikaruNoGoSSA/README.md

 4: Intro and ending karaoke for the special as well as the intro text.

-It's funny because even with the subs in this state, it's still the best subs for this anime.
-Why?
-At the bare minimum you get the subs already available elsewhere with a somewhat complete ending Igo, but you also get the added opening and ending karaoke parts from start to finish for every episode.
+It's funny because even with the subs in this state, it's by far the best subs for this anime.
+At the bare minimum you get the subs already available elsewhere with a complete ending Igo, but you also get the added opening and ending karaoke parts from start to finish for every episode.

 As I type it's January 2nd 2026.
 Having to go retime and style 3-61 plus properly sub the Igo sections is a big task.
 I'm glad I put enough effort in to have this in a state where it's basically just a time investment now.

 If anyone ever sees this and has a passion to properly finish, I'd like to see it done.
-You can reach me on Discord at gameinn1 or make an Issues post.
+If you think you can help, you can reach me at gameinn1 on Discord or make an Issue in the tab.
 If you need it visualized of what work needs to be done, below is a table.
+I've also put up a full changelog pdf and an indepth "everything yet to do" pdf (easier to read).

 Update: January 4th 2026.
 I've decided to restore the AonE subs for the New Year Special (Episode 76).
 This will be uploaded to give more eyes on the project.
 It's over an hour and I have to start from scratch so probably a week or so.
 The current DVD/Blu-Ray subs are bad (mainly timing wise) and needs done.

 Update: January 9th 2026.
 The New Year/Hokuto Cup special (ep 76) has been fully subbed!
 As for the main episodes, I may consider doing an episode per week (starting from 3) but for now I am looking at getting the special uploaded to get more eyes on the project.

+Update: January 28th.
+Special is uploaded and I have done up till episode 8.
+I honestly don't know if I will do more now but definitely need a break.

 ### Status Legend
 - ✅ Complete
-- ✔️ Non E-F/R-F Igo
+- ✔️ To be checked/Non E-F or R-F Igo
-- ⏳ WIP
 - ☑️ Subbed but no signs
 - ❗ No subtitles exist
-- ❌ Still to do

 | Episode | Subbed | Timed/Styled | Ending Igo |
 |:------:|:------:|:-------:|:---------:|